Analytics-Driven Health Care Operations and Design

 - 45-864 Operations Strategy includes topics such as process management and capacity planning of service organizations.

-Willem van Hoeve, Carnegie Bosch Associate Professor of Operations Research
+Willem van Hoeve, Senior Associate Dean, Education; Carnegie Bosch Professor of Operations Research

 - Nurse Scheduling for Residential Care: Applying optimization technology for decision-making in operations and strategy.
 A recent research project, funded by Highmark, studies the optimal design of provider networks.